Nacho-AT/folium/README.md

 ![cellRendering](https://raw.githubusercontent.com/cemozden/folium/master/readme_pics/cellrenderer.png)

-Sometimes, We might be supposed to render table cells in a different format.
-For Example, we might want to add links, input objects and other html objects into our table cells.
-To achieve that, We can provide a cell renderer function and assign the function to **cellRenderer** property of the table settings object. cellRenderer function is called for each cell during the table rendering.
+For the sake of presenting our table data better, We might be supposed to render table cells in a different format.
+For Instance, we might want to add links, input objects and other html objects into our table cells.
+To achieve that, We can provide a cell renderer function and assign the function to **cellRenderer** property of the table settings object. cellRenderer function is being called for each cell during the table rendering.
 The function has to have 4 parameters provided
 (rowIndex, columnIndex, data, rowObject)
-* *rowIndex*: The row index which is being rendered at the moment.
+* *rowIndex*: The row index of the cell that is being rendered at the moment.
-* *columnIndex*: The column index which is being rendered at the moment.
+* *columnIndex*: The column index of the cell that is being rendered at the moment.
-* *data*: The provided data from the rows model for the cell.
+* *data*: The cell data from the rows model for the cell that is being rendered.
 * *rowObject*: The row object defined in rows model for the row that is being rendered at the moment.

 ```javascript